cathxrsis/cathxrsis.github.io/posts/2022-08-21-A-Machine-Named-Desire.md

 ![Hierarchy of desiring machines](../images/desire_net.png){width=750px}

+*ERRATA: The Customer Desiring Machine should be connected to the Learning Process of the lower-level Desiring Machine*

 The primes show the process and parts of the customer desiring machine.
 We can use this diagram as a lens to understand some of the pathologies caused by the hierarchy of two desiring machines.
 For example, the desire of the customer is filtered through both the customer's *understanding*, the engineering firm's *meaning* and the engineering firm's *understanding*.
 This means that the less the two understandings match (and the less meaningful engineer's find the requirements) the less the engineered solution will meet the customer's desire.
 This is an effect that I'd like to explore further in a future post.